alexeiborissov/party_orb/README.md

 ./text	contains snippets of other peoples work, which I'm just holding onto for now in case they become important later.
 Neither folder is affected by the Makefile.

-Good luck - any problems, email me at jamest@mcs.st-and.ac.uk..
+Good luck - any problems, email me at jwt9@st-andrews.ac.uk..
 Ciao!